Tigers vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded a base hit in two straight games.
-During his last five outings he is batting .348 with three doubles, a home run, a walk and five RBI.
+- Acuna has picked up at least one hit in three games in a row.
+In his last five games he is hitting .304 with four doubles, a home run, a walk and seven RBI.

 Acuna Recent Games